KNKX

 KNKX (88.5 MHz) is a public radio station licensed to Tacoma, Washington, United States.
 A member of National Public Radio (NPR), it airs a jazz and news format for the Seattle metropolitan area.
 The station is owned by Pacific Public Media, a community-based non-profit organization.
-It operates from studios in downtown Seattle and downtown Tacoma.
+It operates from studios inside Suite 500 of the Madore Building on Western Avenue in downtown Seattle and inside the C.N.
+Gardner Building on Broadway in downtown Tacoma.
 KNKX broadcasts from West Tiger Mountain in the Issaquah Alps with a power of 68,000 watts.

 The station originally debuted in 1966 as KPLU-FM, owned by Parkland-based Pacific Lutheran University (PLU).
-It became a community licensee in 2016 after a proposed sale to the University of Washington, owner of fellow NPR station KUOW-FM in Seattle, resulted in opposition from station listeners.
+It became a community licensee in 2016 after a proposed sale to the University of Washington, owner of fellow NPR station KUOW-FM in Seattle, which resulted in opposition from station listeners.

 KNKX runs jazz programs middays, evenings and overnight, and carries a variety of NPR programs in other dayparts, including All Things Considered, Morning Edition, Wait Wait...
 Don't Tell Me! and Fresh Air.
 The locally produced BirdNote airs every morning.